 Yagyu Kaido has 3 hiking courses which are called Takisaka-no-Michi path, Kengo-no-Michi Path and Yagyu-Kasagi-no-Michi Path.

-Kengo-no-Michi Path runs from Enjoji Temple to Yagyu village, which is known for its master swordsmen and also the birthplace of Yagyu Shinkage School of Swordsmanship.
+Kengo-no-Michi Path runs from Enjoji Temple to Yagyu village, which is known for its master swordsmen and also as the birthplace of Yagyu Shinkage School of Swordsmanship.

 Kengo means “Sumurai” in Japanese.

 The hike is approx. 9km long and takes approx. 2.5-3 hours without visiting any temples.

 Please note that the path will lead you to the Kaeribasa-toge pass, which has steep inclines and declines.
 Please wear suitable clothes for the walk, such as hiking boots.